rachel-o-donnell/craft-and-cocktail-club/README.md

 ![HERO IMAGE](assets/images/hero-cocktail.jpg)

 **Hero image:**
 * The hero image took me a long time to find but is truly the perfect visual being a hand embroidered cocktail.
 I do not own the rights to this visual and it is used for educational use only.
-    * Red embroidered cocktail https://www.etsy.com/uk/listing/663300271/pink-martini-iron-on-patch-olive Credit: kindersticker on etsy.
+Credit is in the Credits section.

 **Wireframes:**